mill-ornrakorn/STEHealth-Application/help.md

 **1.Home page**

 &emsp;&emsp;The home page is the first page of the  application, explaining what this  app does.
-On this page, there are two buttons: "Go to upload data page" and "How to use?"
-The "Go to upload data page" button can go to the "upload data" page.
+On this page, there are two buttons: "Get Started" and "How to use?".
+The "Get Started" button can go to the "upload data" page.
 The "How to use?" button can go to the "Manual" page, which explains how to use the  application in a format that is easier to understand than the "help" page and also have a demonstration of how to use  application.

 **2.Upload data page**